UltraMessaging/lbmct/doc/Java_Userguide.md

 marshalled; if platforms of different "endian" are used, it is the application's responsibility to convert between host and network order.

+## Debugging

+The LbmCtCtrlr object contains a blocking queue named "debugQ" which is used as a simple unbounded event recorder.
+Its operation is controlled by setting the